 Pollinator use: Little information was found on pollinator visitors of C. fremontii.
 However, a congener C. douglasii (Hook.)
 Hook. & Arn. of the Intermountain West hosts a large number of bees including Andrena Fabricius bees, as well as bees of the Apidae Bombus, Ceratina Latreille, Micranthophora Orr), Halictidae (Agapostemon, Lasioglossum (=Dialictus), Halictus, and Megachilidae (Megachile and Osmia; Cane et al. 2012, Orr et al. 2018).
 In addition to some of those recorded by Cane et al. (2012), Carril et al. (2018) found C. douglasii is used by Dianthidium spp., Heriades Spinola sp., Stelis carnifex Cockerell, Hesperapis Cockerell sp., Perdita spp. (two species), Anthophora spp. (two species), Bombus spp., Ceratina spp. (three species), Hylaeus spp. (two species), Dufourea malacothris Timberlake, Megachile spp. (three species), and Ashmeadiella Cockerell species (five species).
 These plant congeners differ little from one another morphologically, and we speculate that many pollinator species similarly use C. fremontii.
 In springtime, C. fremontii is often the most abundant wildflower to be seen in the lower Mojave and upper Sonoran deserts (Morefield 2017).
 The abundance and the likelihood that it hosts a high number of pollinator visitors make C. fremontii an excellent choice for creating pollinator habitat.

-Tortoise use: C. fremontii is used as forage by desert tortoises in the Mojave Desert (Jennings and Berry 2015; Oftedal 2002).
+Tortoise use: Chaenactis fremontii is used as forage by desert tortoises in the Mojave Desert (Jennings and Berry 2015; Oftedal 2002).

 Propagation, production, and cultivation: To clean seeds, rub dried florets on a rubber mat and separate from the chaff with a sieve (Wall and MacDonald 2009).
 As a desert winter annual and an Asteraceae species, C. fremontii likely exhibits physiological dormancy and requires a heat treatment before successful germination can occur (Baskin and Baskin 2014).
 The desert species C. fremontii and C. stevioides have both been propagated successfully through direct seeding (Everett and O’Brien 2012).